-This gene was discovered by Dr. Makoto Kuro-o and he named it after the goddess Clotho, Zeus’ daughter, who spins the thread of life.
-Klotho is a large protein produced in the kidney and brain, that acts as a circulating growth factor.
+The Klotho gene was discovered by Dr. Makoto Kuro-o and he named it after the goddess Clotho, Zeus’ daughter, who spins the thread of life.
+Klotho is a large protein produced in the kidney and brain that acts as a circulating growth factor.
 Klotho-deficient mice show many signs of human aging including cognitive decline, synaptic loss, abnormal CNS myelin, osteoporosis, atherosclerosis and die prematurely.
 Mice with increased levels of Klotho live 30% longer, are healthier and smarter.

-Dr. Carmela Abraham’s team at Boston University School of Medicine was the first to show in 2003 that Klotho levels are lower in the aged brain.
-Klotho levels are also decreased in the cerebral spinal fluid of AD and multiple sclerosis (MS) patients.
+Dr. Carmela Abraham’s (Klogene founder) team at Boston University School of Medicine was the first to show in 2003 that Klotho levels are lower in the aged brain.
+Klotho levels are also decreased in the cerebral spinal fluid of Alzheimer’s disease (AD) and multiple sclerosis (MS) patients.
 In contrast, increased levels of Klotho are associated with improved cognition in humans and mice.
-Dr. Abraham suggested in 2005 that small molecules that cross the blood-brain-barrier and enhance Klotho expression have the potential to become novel therapeutics for age related and other neurodegenerative diseases.
+Dr. Abraham suggested in 2005 that enhancing Klotho expression has the potential to become a novel therapeutic for age related and other neurodegenerative diseases.
 See list of Dr. Carmela Abraham’s relevant publications in the last decade on the “Science” page of this website.

 We dare to be first in the pursuit of novel therapeutic strategies, striving to improve the lives of those afflicted by debilitating neurodegenerative diseases.